MrGrappleMan/Fynelium-LX/core/LX/README.md

 In the GNOME Display Manager, change your desktop environment to COSMIC.

-Bazzite is used as it has access to a wide range of
+Bazzite is used as it has access to a wide range of supported hardware user friendly software community support greater than that of regular atomic Fedora alone
-### supported hardware
-### user friendly software
-### community support greater than that of regular atomic Fedora alone

 #
 # Extra Tips:

 ### [Tailscale](https://tailscale.com)
 Provides a seamless networking experience.
 You can MoSH, host servers and even access your home network with it.
-Best for home-labbing, server hosting and remotely accessing your home internet.
+Essential for home-labbing, server hosting and remotely accessing your home internet.
-Use it with Sunshine / Moonlight to use your desktop from anywhere as long as you

 ### [PlayIt.gg](https://playit.gg/)
 Port forwarding made simple for all.